What Security Guards Can and Can't Do: The Ultimate Guide

 Conditions for citizen's arrest:

-• Witnessing a crime: Security guards can only make a citizen's arrest if they witness a crime happening in their presence.
+- Witnessing a crime: Security guards can only arrest a citizen if they witness a crime happening in their presence.
 This can include misdemeanors or felonies, depending on local laws.

 Limitations of citizen’s arrest:

-• Use of force: Similar to trespasser removal, security guards can only use minimal force to detain the suspect during a citizen's arrest.
-This means no handcuffs or weapons unless absolutely necessary to protect themselves or others.
+- Use of force: Similar to trespasser removal, security guards can only use minimal force to detain the suspect during a citizen's arrest.
+This means no handcuffs or weapons unless necessary to protect themselves or others.

 What happens when your security guard makes a citizen’s arrest?